oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-speech/transcribe-audio/transcribe-audio.md

     Select "Edit" from the three dots menu on the right to change job information from this page
         ![](./images/kebab-edit.png " ")

-    Enter new job information in edit slider
+    Enter new job information in the edit slider
         ![](./images/edit-slider.png " ")

     To change the compartment of a job from this view select "Move Resource" from the right side three dots menu and choose the target compartment from the dialog